tango4j/usc_cs566_project/README.md

 To artificially generate semantically and syntactically correct review sentences given human inputted keyword prompts.
 * Training input: review texts, rating 1 or 5
 * Inference
-    * Input: review rating 1~5, keywords (subject category,...)
+    * Input: review rating 1 or 5
     * Output: review sentences containing and/or reflecting the given distinct context and sentiment

 This would require us to being able to have randomness and controllability at the same time.
 The main challenges of this problem would be that:

 * Output is often generated independent of the conditioning input (mode collapse).
 * Quality of generated sentence (repetitive phrases, too general output)

 ### **Previous Method**

-#### Conditional Variational Auto-Encoder (VAE)
+#### Conditional Variational Auto-Encoder (VAE) [1]

 * Training
 ![fig2](https://yongwanlim.github.io/assets/img/project1_fig2.png)
+* Conditional VAE system that uses keyword/sentiment as conditional input.
+* Both encoder and decoder take the keyword input during training.

 * Inference
 ![fig3](https://yongwanlim.github.io/assets/img/project1_fig3.png)
-* Conditional VAE system that uses keyword/sentiment as conditional input.
-* Both encoder and decoder take the keyword input during training.

 * Decoder outputs a few sentences of review about a product driven by keyword input.
 * Random noise input can work as a seed for generated review

 * **Limitation of conventional CVAE **: the decoder ignores conditional input (mode collapse)
     * Example:
         * 1-star input, 100 noise samples ➝  44 positive, 56 negative output
         * 5-star input, 100 noise samples ➝  61 positive, 39 negative output

+    * Even if we provide conditioning input to decoder, the sentiment is heavily dependent on random signal and conditioning input is not able to  change the sentiment already ingrained in random noise.
+    * Thus, we need more powerful and efficient way to enforce the sentiment to the training system and inferencing system.

 ### **Proposed Method: Improved CVAE **
 * Training (CVAE + **Discriminator**)
 ![fig5](https://yongwanlim.github.io/assets/img/project1_fig4.png)